daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 ![tones](./Image/tones.webp)

 _The tone chart, skip it for now, just learn it quick for the sake of comsuming comprehensible input.
 The best way to learn tones is to listen to native speakers._

+There are six (6) tones in the Vietnamese language with five (5) tone marks as you can see in the above chart.

 Both of the above chart are taken from [Omniglot](https://www.omniglot.com/writing/vietnamese.htm).